MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Data-Driven Modeling

-Machine learning methods also could be used to train more directly from simulation data for sampled colloid trajectories $\mb{X}(t)$.
-The training would select an ML model $M_\theta$ over some class parameterized by $\theta$, such as the weights and biases of a Deep Neural Network.
-For instance, this could be done by Maximum Likelihood Estimation (MLE) from the trajectory data $\mb{X}(t)$ by optimizing the objective
+Machine learning methods also could be used to train more directly from simulation data for sampled colloid trajectories \(\mathbf{X}(t)\) ( \hyperlink{ref-Nielsen:2000}{Nielsen et al., 2000}; \hyperlink{ref-Atzberger:2023}{Stinis et al., 2023}).
+The training would select an ML model \(M_\theta\) over some class of models \(H\) parameterized by \(\theta\), such as the weights and biases of a Deep Neural Network.
+For instance, this could be done by Maximum Likelihood Estimation (MLE) or other losses from the trajectory data \(\mathbf{X}(t)\).
+The MLE optimizes the objective

-The $\rho_\theta$ denotes the probability density when $M = M_\theta$ is used in equation~\ref{equ:mob} for observing the configurations $\mb{X}(t_i)$.
-To obtain tractable and robust training algorithms further approximations and regularizations may be required to the MLE problem in equation~\ref{equ:mle}.
-This could include using variational inference approaches, further restrictions on the model architectures, or introducing priors ~\cite{Atzberger_VAE_Dynamics_2020, KingmaWellingVAE2014, Blei_VI_Review_2017}.
-Combining such approximations with further regularizations could help facilitate learning possible symmetries and other features shaping the learned model $M(\mb{X}) = M_\theta$.
+The \(\rho_\theta\) denotes the likelihood probability density for the model with \(M = M_\theta\) and observing the trajectory data \(\{\mathbf{X}(t_i)\}\).
+To obtain tractable and robust training algorithms, further approximations and regularizations may be required to the MLE problem or alternatives used.
+This could include using variational inference approaches, further restrictions on the model architectures, priors, or other information ( \hyperlink{ref-Blei:2017}{Blei et al., 2017}; \hyperlink{ref-Kingma:2014}{Kingma \& Welling, 2014}; \hyperlink{ref-Atzberger:2020}{Lopez \& Atzberger, 2020}; \hyperlink{ref-Atzberger:2023}{Stinis et al., 2023}).
+Combining such approximations with further regularizations also could help facilitate learning, including of possible symmetries and other features of trained models \(M(\mathbf{X}) = M_\theta\).

-The MLMOD package provides a way for transferring such learned models from the data into components of practical simulations in LAMMPS.
-We discussed here one example of a basic data-driven modeling approach.
-The MLMOD package can be used more generally and support more broad classes of models for incorporating machine learning results into simulation components.
-Components can include the dynamics, interactions, and for computing quantities of interest as system state information or characterizing system behaviors.
-The initial prototype implementation we present in this whitepaper supports the basic mobility modeling framework as a proof-of-concept, with longer-term aims to support more general classes of reduced dynamics and interactions in future releases.
+The \texttt{MLMOD} package provides ways for transferring such learned models into practical simulations within LAMMPS.
+We discussed here one example of a basic data-driven modeling approach for colloids.
+The \texttt{MLMOD} package can be used more generally and supports broad classes of models for incorporating machine learning results into simulation components.
+Components can include the dynamics, interactions, or computing quantities of interest.
+The initial implementations we present supports the basic mobility modeling framework as a proof-of-concept, with longer-term aims to support more general classes of reduced dynamics and interactions in future releases.